lambda-io/manifest/README.md

 ## Who are we?

-The Lambda I/O Foundation consists of an open initiative which is aims to introduce people around the world to all the features and benefits of the functional paradigm knowledge.
+The Lambda I/O Foundation consists of an open initiative which aims to introduce people around the world to all the features and benefits of the functional paradigm knowledge.